 How can Brazil and Europe work together towards meaningful and transparent IT assurance by filling each other technological and expertise gaps and gather critical mass for legitimation and wide global adoption of new standards and certification bodies?

-- Rufo Guerreschi. (video conf.)
-Exec.
+Rufo Guerreschi. (video conference) Exec.
 Dir. at Open Media Cluster.
-Project Lead at the User Verified Social Telematics project and the international Trustless Computing Certification Initiative.
+Project Lead at the User Verified Social Telematics project and the international Trustless Computing Association.
 Expert in high-assurance IT systems, lawful access systems.
 Long-time activist for the promotion of democracy within and through the use of IT.

-- John Maddog Hall.
+John Maddog Hall.
 World renowned free software pioneer and evangelist.
-Founder of Linux International, board member of the USENIX association. (from wikipedia)
+Founder of Linux International, board member of the USENIX association.
+(Wikipedia).

 10:00 – Opening Arguments